 The growth of data size and number of existing databases are far exceeds the ability of humans to analyze it.
-Which creates an urge to ex-tract knowledge from databases[1] data regarding terrorism is so high that it's databases has accumulated large volume of information .
-In the present scenario intelligent method[2] means data analysis based upon strong assumptions knowledge about dependencies, probability distributions and large number of experiments which unable to derive conclusions from incomplete knowledge, or cannot proceed further with the inconsistent pieces of information.
-The standard intelligent method available for data analysis are neural network[3] Bayesian classifier [4] genetic algorithms[5] decision trees [6] fuzzy set [7] .
-Rough set theory, Professor Z. Pawlak [8] .The theory of rough sets is a mathematical tool for deriving from un-certain and incomplete data base inference information.
+Which creates an urge to ex-tract knowledge from databases[1] student databases has accumulated large volume of information about the teachers and students and their interrelation .
+Student feedback knowledge is basically depends upon the pattern and relationship of the accumulated data.
+Feedback data analysis often deals with incomplete knowledge.
+In the present scenario intelligent method^[2] means data analysis based upon strong assumptions knowledge about dependencies, probability distributions and large number of experiments which unable to derive conclusions from incomplete knowledge, or cannot proceed further with the inconsistent pieces of information.
+The standard intelligent method available for student database analysis data analysis are neural network[3] Bayesian classifier [4] genetic algorithms[5] decision trees [6] fuzzy set [7].
+Rough set theory, Professor Z. Pawlak [8] .The theory of rough sets is a mathematical tool for deriving inference from un-certain and incomplete data base information.
 The rough set reduction algorithms contribute to approximate the decision classes using possibly large and simplified patterns [9].
-Dempster-Shafer theory or statistical methods, rough set analysis requires no external parameters and uses only those information present in the given data [10].In this paper we discusses how rough set theory is useful in analyzing large data collected from different sources, and for generating classification rules from a set of observed samples of the common people.
+Dempster-Shafer theory or statistical methods, rough set analysis requires no external parameters and uses only those information present in the given data [10].
+In this paper we discusses how rough set theory is useful in analyzing large student data, and for generating classification rules from a set of observed samples .
 Using rough set reduction technique we find all reducts of the data which contains the minimal subset of attributes that are associated with a class label for classification.
-This paper is organized in the following manner 1st section contains the literature review 2nd section deals with data analysis.
-Which we collected from various sources and 3rd section contains the algorithm and rule generation for classification and statistical validation the 4th section contains the conclusion part and the future work.